ian-samuel-williams/drugUse-vs-crimeRate/readme.md

 # Drug Use VS Crime Rate in the US

-Many of the US population were shocked when Oregon decriminalized possession of all illicit drugs in the fall of 2020 (“Drug”).
+Many of the US population were shocked when Oregon decriminalized possession of all illicit drugs in the fall of 2020.
 Possessing small quantities of illegal drugs in Oregon leads to a small fine instead of probation, in the name of recovery and treatment towards those addicted to drugs.
 Complaints arose across the country against this seemingly